mk-milly02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### 16. The eggs of the brood need to be an odd number
 102-odd prints every other line from the input, starting with the first line.

+#### 17. I'm an instant star.
+Just add water and stir.
+103-water_and_stir adds the two numbers stored in the environment variables WATER and STIR and prints the result.